rook/rook/Documentation/ceph-object-store-crd.md

 ## Security settings

+The `security` section contains settings related to Key Management System (KMS) encryption and Open Policy Agent (OPA) authentication for the RGW.

-Ceph RGW supports encryption via Key Management System (KMS) using HashiCorp Vault.
+Ceph RGW supports encryption via KMS using HashiCorp Vault.
 Refer to the [vault kms section](ceph-cluster-crd.md#vault-kms) for detailed explanation.
 If these settings are defined, then RGW establish a connection between Vault and whenever S3 client sends a request with Server Side Encryption, it encrypts that using the key specified by the client.
 For more details w.r.t RGW, please refer [Ceph Vault documentation](https://docs.ceph.com/en/latest/radosgw/vault/)

-The `security` section contains settings related to KMS encryption of the RGW.

 ```yaml
 security: